burlinson/AI/_posts/2026-03-21-The-Rise-Of-GEO.md

 AI apps no longer point users to two-dimensional websites; they synthesize information in multiple dimensions and then provide contextual answers.
 AI apps increasingly maintain persistent memory.
 They can remember and learn about your preferences and priorities, and can provide continuously better answers, tailored just for you.

-**Instead of searching for answers, people are simply asking AI what they need. **
+**Instead of searching for answers, people are simply asking AI to tell them what they need.**

 The younger generation are rapidly switching away from traditional search tools.
 They’re asking AI copilots, assistants, and chat interfaces for answers, recommendations, and decisions.
 The older generations will follow, albeit a bit slower.